bparanj/crystal/security/patching.md

 To find the supported versions of a Rails project using source control, you can follow these steps:

 ### 1. Check the `Gemfile` and `Gemfile.lock`
-The `Gemfile` specifies the dependencies for the project, including the version of Rails.
+The `Gemfile` specifies the dependencies for the project,  the version of Rails.
 The `Gemfile.lock` provides the exact versions of all dependencies installed.

 1. Open the `Gemfile` and look for the line specifying the Rails version:
    ```ruby